aj-das/aj-das-recipe-ratings-predictor/README.md

 #### Steps vs Average Rating
 <iframe src="assets/steps_vs_avg_rating.html" width="800" height="500" frameborder="0"></iframe>

 This box plot shows that recipes with fewer steps generally earn higher ratings.
-However, recipes with more steps tend to have more variation, potentially reflecting the challenge (and reward) of complex dishes.
+However, recipes with more steps tend to have more variation, which may reflect the challenge (and reward) of complex dishes.

 ### Interesting Aggregates